leol15/Camel-Up/server/server_design.md

 ### "/gamespeaks/[gameID]" - actions on gameID
 - params
-	- action=[dice, camels, roll, name, bet, makeBet, globalBet]
+	- action=[dice, camels, roll, name, bet, makeBet, globalBet, makeWinnerGlobalBet, makeLoserGlobalBet]
 		- [name], add player or change name, also include [PLAYER_NAME_KEY] and the name as param
 			- return the actual new name in text
 		- [dice], return all colors of active dice in JSON